John Kavanagh

 The athletes

-• Conor McGregor — UFC featherweight + lightweight champion
+• Conor McGregor — UFC featherweight + lightweight champion.
+Two-division simultaneous champion at UFC 205.
+The most commercially successful UFC fighter in history.

-• Cathal Pendred (formerly) — UFC welterweight contracted fighter
+• Cathal Pendred (formerly) — UFC welterweight contracted fighter; TUF: Smashes winner.

 The roster has been smaller than American gyms but has produced one of the most-marketable UFC stars in history.